Sliema: Churches

-Sliema has a number of Catholic churches such as the one dedicated to Jesus of Nazareth known as In-Nazzarenu, three dedicated to Our Lady: Our Lady of the Sacred Heart, Our Lady of Mount Carmel and Stella Maris (which is the oldest Catholic church and thus the mother church dating from 1855) and one dedicated to Pope Gregory I.
+Sliema has a number of Roman Catholic churches such as the one dedicated to Jesus of Nazareth known as In-Nazzarenu, three dedicated to Our Lady: Our Lady of the Sacred Heart, Our Lady of Mount Carmel and Stella Maris (which is the oldest Roman Catholic church and thus the mother church dating from 1855) and one dedicated to Pope Gregory I.

 In addition to the above list of churches, is the Anglican Holy Trinity Church Built in 1866 in Rudolphe Street.